Chris Ransom follow @DraftUtopia Last Updated: August 25, 2017.

 - I like what Buffalo did by bringing in Marco Scandella and Nathan Beauleau.
 I feel like Beauleau was a bust in Montreal though and that he's a line 3 defender at best at this point.
 I don't love the moves.
 They may work out if Buffalo waits one more year though as they improve the Sabres' defense short-term.

 - Buffalo is rumored to be interested in trading Evander Kane.
 That means another winger gets picked here.
-Once David Levin comes up this is a playoff team.
-I like the direction the Sabres are heading in, but I also feel like this team is a year or two away from a playoff spot.
+Nando Eggenberger is the top winger on the board.

 San Jose Sharks: Ryan McLeod, C, Mississauga Steelheads (OHL)